Asthma Treatment in Houston, TX

 - Shortness of breath

 - Trouble sleeping due to coughing or wheezing

-Asthma symptoms, also called asthma flare-ups or asthma attacks, are often caused by allergies and exposure to allergens such as pet dander, dust mites, pollen or mold.
-Non-allergic triggers include smoke, pollution or cold air or changes in weather.
-Asthma symptoms may be worse during exercise, when you have a cold or during times of high stress.
+Asthma symptoms, also called asthma flare-ups or asthma attacks, are often caused by allergies and exposure to allergens such as pet dander, dust mites, pollen, or mold.
+Non-allergic triggers include smoke, pollution, cold air, or changes in weather.
+Asthma symptoms may be worse during exercise, when you have a cold, or during times of high stress.